Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Introduction

 Here, we continue the investigation of non trivial obstructions arising in variational cohomology for Chern--Simons theories in higher dimensions.
 More specifically, we analyze Lagrangian gauge field theories derived from the $p+1$--component of the Chern character for principal connections on a $U(n)$--principal bundle over a $2p+1$-dimensional manifold, $n \geq p$ (for the case of theories derived from the $p+1$th Chern class see \cite{PaWi22}).
-We find a non trivial obstruction which vanishes if and only if the $p$--component of the Chern character vanishes (as a cohomology class).
+As in \cite{PaWi22}, we find a non trivial obstruction which vanishes if and only if the $p$--component of the Chern character vanishes (as a cohomology class).
+What is exactly what one should expect in view of the $3-$dimensional case mentioned above and treated in \cite{PaWi16}.

 This obstruction has its natural field of application in Yang--Mill--Chern--Simons theories.
-YMCS theories are Lagrangian gauge field theories the Langrangian of which is a sum of the YM-- and CS--Lagrangians; this construction seems to be mainly motivated by the r\^ole of the Chern--Simons form in anomaly physics (see e.g. \cite{AGG85}, \cite{BaZu84} and \cite{Zum84}).
-We derive a a quite strong non existence theorem for solitons/instantons.
-This raises doubts about the mathematical consistency of their use in theories of nuclear matter in five dimensional (holographic) QCD, (see e.g. \cite{BaBo17}, \cite{BRW10}, \cite{KMS12}, \cite{KMS15}, \cite{PoWu09} and \cite{RSZ10}).
-More specifically, the obstruction cannot vanish for $SU(n)$--theories and in the case of $U(n)$--theories its vanishing imposes a qualitative difference between the asymptotic behaviour at infinity of the $SU(n)$--component of the fields on one hand and the $U(1)$--component or the metric on the other.
-In particular, in the case of the Sakai--Sugimoto model, widely considered the most important example of YMCS theory for holographic QCD, the $U(1)$--component cannot decay sufficiently fast to ``extend to infinity'' like the $SU(n)$--component.
-The case of a non extendable metric is more intricate, it might even be the key to construct a theory where all components of the fields extend to infinity.
+YMCS theories are Lagrangian gauge field theories the Lagrangian of which is a sum of the YM-- and CS--Lagrangians; this construction seems to be mainly motivated by the r\^ole of the Chern--Simons form in anomaly physics, see e.g. \cite{AGG85,BaZu84,Zum84}.
+We derive a a quite strong non existence theorem for solitons/instantons in theories on compact mnaifolds.
+It raises doubts about the mathematical consistency of their use in theories of nuclear matter in five dimensional (holographic) QCD, as in e.g. \cite{BaBo17,BRW10,KMS12,KMS15,PoWu09,RSZ10}, even on $\R^5$: The obstruction cannot vanish for $SU(n)$--theories and in the case of $U(n)$--theories mathematical inconsistencies in the asymptotic behaviour of the $U(1)$--component may arise.
+However controlling these possibiliteis in specific theories is quite complicated, we illustrate this in case of the Sakai--Sugimoto model, widely considered the most important example of YMCS theory for holographic QCD.

 The paper is organized as follows.
-In section \ref{VarCo} we set up the calculus of variations on fibre bundles, the variational sequence on finite order jet bundles, i.e. the particular cohomological formulation of the calculus of variations we will use, and introduce our obstructions; we also introduce the concept of local variational problem.
+In section \ref{VarCo} we set up the calculus of variations on fibre bundles, the particular cohomological formulation of the calculus of variations we will use and introduce our obstructions; we also introduce the concept of local variational problem.